Are Airbnbs Better Than Hotels Under 21?

 Kevin Wang

 Airbnb has a platform-wide 18+ policy, which is the same as a verified 18+ hotel.
-The catch is that Airbnb hosts can — and do — cancel under-21 bookings, especially for groups.
-Here's when Airbnb is the right call and when a hotel is safer.
+The catch is that Airbnb hosts can, and do, cancel under-21 bookings, especially for groups.
+Here is when Airbnb is the right call and when a hotel is safer.

 What Airbnb does well for under-21 travelers

-The platform-wide 18+ policy is a real advantage.
+The 18+ default is a real advantage.
 There is no "this listing is 21+" filter the way there is on hotel OTAs.
-Booking flow assumes you're an adult.
-You don't need to filter by age; the entire inventory is technically available to you.
+The booking flow assumes you are an adult.
+You don't filter by age.
+The whole map is technically open to you.

-Bigger spaces, kitchens, multiple bedrooms — Airbnbs are usually better for groups of 4+ where 2 hotel rooms would otherwise be the answer.
-The per-person cost can be substantially lower in a 6-person Airbnb than in 3 hotel rooms.
+Bigger spaces, kitchens, multiple bedrooms.
+Airbnbs are usually the better call for groups of 4+ where you'd otherwise need two hotel rooms.
+The per-person cost can be a lot lower in a 6-person rental than in 3 hotel rooms.

-Locations that hotels don't reach.
-Airbnb has inventory in residential neighborhoods, in suburbs, in small markets, and in vacation-rental areas (lake houses, beach cottages, mountain cabins) where there's no hotel option at all.
+Locations hotels do not reach.
+Airbnb has rentals in residential neighborhoods, suburbs, small markets, and vacation-rental areas (lake houses, beach cottages, mountain cabins) where there is no hotel at all.

-Self check-in, lockboxes, and digital codes — most modern Airbnb hosts have moved to keyless entry, which means the in-person ID-and-DOB-check moment that catches under-21 hotel guests just doesn't happen at most Airbnbs.
+Self check-in, lockboxes, and digital codes.
+Most modern hosts have moved to keyless entry, which means the in-person ID-and-DOB moment that catches under-21 travelers at a hotel desk just doesn't happen.

 What Airbnb does poorly for under-21 travelers